achou11/ssb-storage-used/README.md

     - `indexes: number`
     - `jitIndexes: number`
     - `log: number`
+    - `logUsedBytes: number`
+    - `logDeletedBytes: number`
   - `err` will return the **first** error that occurs when checking the various directories

 Get information about how much disk space `ssb/db2` takes up.
 This includes the log file, the indexes directories, and the blobs directories.
+Additionally, `logUsedBytes` and `logDeletedBytes` are statistics about the internals of the log file, and come from [async-append-only-log](https://github.com/ssbc/async-append-only-log)'s `stats` method.

 ```js
 ssb.storageUsed.stats((err, stats) => {